-With the widespread shift to remote work, HR leaders can make a positive impact on employee engagement and productivity by supporting employees as they adapt to working from home.
+With the widespread shift to remote work, HR leaders can make a positive impact on employee engagement and productivity by supporting employees as they work from home.

-- Be aware of stress rippling through your organization Promoting positive mental health in a work environment often starts with acknowledging the challenges. - Assess productivity expectations
+- Be aware of stress rippling through your organization

-Don't be afraid to tackle conversations about expectations, workload and productivity right now.
+Promoting positive mental health in a work environment often starts with acknowledging the challenges. - 2 Assess productivity expectations

-Look for strategies to help employees get their work accomplished, for example, flexible deadlines or increased use of technology for basic or repetitive tasks. - Recognize that employees are dealing with different issues Employees may have additional stressors at home, with children homeschooling or sick loved ones. - Foster connection One of the biggest challenges is coping with the lack of social interaction.
-Find creative ways to foster connection, using video conferencing, messaging applications and collaboration software. - Communicate about health benefits
+Don't be afraid to tackle conversations about expectations, workload and productivity.
+Look for strategies to help employees get their work accomplished, for example, flexible deadlines or increased use of technology for basic or repetitive tasks. - Recognize that employees are dealing with different issues Employees may have additional stressors at home, like homeschooling children or caring for sick loved ones. - Foster connection

-Sending out a newsletter to remind employees of their coverage and providing links to telehealth services can help people get needed support.
+One of the biggest challenges is coping with the lack of social interaction.
+Find creative ways to foster connection, using video conferencing, messaging applications and collaboration software. - Communicate about health benefitsSending out a newsletter to remind employees of their coverage and providing links to telehealth services can help people get needed support.

-For additional insight into leading your workforce through times of change, see Mental Wellness Support From a Surprising Source: Why and How to Prioritize Mental Health at Work
+For additional insight into leading your workforce through times of change, see Mental Wellness Support From a Surprising Source: Why and How to Prioritize Mental Health at Work.